daltonwu/2015-Spring-Final-Project/README.md

 # 2015-Spring-Final-Project
-Mr. DW APCS final project
-*Not to be confused with Astro Party*
+Mr. DW APCS final project, *not to be confused with Astro Party*